 Office and retail REITs typically come to mind when investors think about REITs, given the workplaces and shopping haunts of many Singaporeans.
 Industrial REITs have been gaining attention as well, standing out as a resilient pick during the pandemic years of 2020 and 2021.

 As COVID-19 becomes endemic in Singapore, what’s the outlook for industrial REITs in 2022?

 Overview of industrial REITs

-There are nine industrial and data centre REITs listed on the Singapore Exchange (SGX).
+There are 10 industrial and data centre REITs listed on the Singapore Exchange (SGX).
 These include blue-chip REITs like Mapletree Industrial Trust, Mapletree Logistics Trust and Ascendas REIT; and smaller-cap players such as AIMS APAC REIT and ESR-REIT.

 Industrial REITs own and manage industrial facilities such as business and science parks, warehouses, distribution centres, and even data centres.
 These spaces are then leased to businesses and manufacturers.